Every movement begins with a story.

 U.S. District Court, No. 25-2102-HLT

 The court dismissed an independent complaint without prejudice for lack of subject-matter jurisdiction.
-The complaint was anchored in a claim for fraud on the court, arising from the court’s inherent authority to protect the integrity of its proceedings.
+The complaint was anchored in a fraud on the court claim arising from the court’s inherent authority to protect the integrity of its proceedings.

 U.S. District Court, No. 25-2582-HLT

-Following the court’s earlier dismissal, the complaint was revised and refiled.
+Following the court’s earlier dismissal, the complaint was refiled.
 The court granted the Defendants’ motion to dismiss the fraud on the court claim with prejudice.
-The court concluded that (1) the safety of the device had already been litigated in arbitration and (2) fraud on the court requires more than false testimony.
+The court concluded that (1) device safety had already been litigated in arbitration and (2) fraud on the court requires more than false testimony.
 The state law claims were dismissed without prejudice.

 JOCO, KS, No. JO-2026-CV-668

-After the federal court exercised its discretion and declined supplemental jurisdiction over the state law claims, Peterson filed an independent complaint under Kansas law.
+After the federal court declined supplemental jurisdiction over the state law claims, Peterson filed an independent petition under Kansas law.

 A Closer Look at the Motion to Vacate and the Appeal